Upgrade your summer cocktail hour with these bar carts and accessories | CNN Underscored

 Ice molds

 These silicone ice trays are perfect for keeping your drinks cold.
-The pack of 3 allows you to make round, square, and heart-shaped ice cubes that will add a fun yet practical element to your drinks.
+The pack of three allows you to make round, square and heart-shaped ice cubes that will add a fun yet practical element to your drinks.

 Glacio Ice Cube Molds ($15.99; amazon.com)